Kotlin/kotlinx.coroutines/docs/flow.md

 #### Declarative handling

-For declarative approach, flow has [onCompletion] intermediate operator that is invoked when the flow is completely collected.
+For the declarative approach, flow has [onCompletion] intermediate operator that is invoked when the flow has completely collected.

-The previous example can be rewritten using [onCompletion] operator and produces the same output:
+The previous example can be rewritten using an [onCompletion] operator and produces the same output:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">